Jaimin020/Image-caption-validator/README.md

-Here's a possible README file for your repository:

----

 # Image Caption Validator

 This repository contains a deep learning model designed to validate image captions.
 The model leverages pre-trained embeddings and image features to predict the compatibility of a given caption with an image.
 The implementation is primarily in Jupyter Notebook.